Victoria (Dance Exponents song): Background

 The band moved to Auckland before the release of the song.
 After the single became a success, Luck visited "Victoria" in Christchurch and was happy to find that she not only loved the song but had also split up with her abusive boyfriend.

 Music video

 A video was funded by the New Zealand Broadcasting Association but, unusually for the time, included a story rather than just a studio performance.
 Shot in the band's hometown of Christchurch, it shows Luck as "Victoria"'s taxi driver and Al Park, a singer-songwriter sometimes credited as the father figure for the "Lyttelton Sound" and the first person to bring punk music to Christchurch.
 In 2019, Luck covered Park's "I Walked Away" for the covers collection Better Already - The Songs Of Al Park.

 Alternative versions

 The recording of "Victoria" on the Prayers Be Answered album differs from the original single.
-Another version was also included on the 1985 Amplifier album.
+Another version was also included on the 1992 CD release of the 1986 Amplifier album.